samusyrjanen/forum/README.md

 # forum

 ### purpose
-Website where users can discuss about different topics.
+Website where users can discuss different topics.

 ### plan
 - (done) User can log in and out and create a new account.